Miro0o/Docs-Notes/CS/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software Analysis & Binary Engineering/📌 Software Analysis Basics Methodologies/Fuzzing (Fuzz Testing)/Fuzzing (Fuzz Testing).md

 > Huang, Linghan, Peizhou Zhao, Huaming Chen, and Lei Ma.
 "Large language models based fuzzing techniques: A survey." _arXiv preprint arXiv:2402.00350_ (2024).
 > https://arxiv.org/abs/2402.00350

-In addition, we summarise the most commonly used metrics based on all technologies to evaluate the performance of LLMs-based fuzzers.
+In addition, we summarize the most commonly used metrics based on all technologies to evaluate the performance of LLMs-based fuzzers.
 They can be generally categorized into three types, the metrics related to code, performance and time.

 For the ==code-related metrics==, the representative ones are code coverage and the number of bugs retrieved, as they reflect the testing coverage and vulnerability detection capability of the fuzzer most directly.
 - **Number of bugs retrieved**